cyclus/cyclus/INSTALL.rst

 Dependencies
 ******************************

-In order to facilitate future compatibility with multiple platforms, Cyclus is built using `CMake`_.
 A full list of the Cyclus package dependencies is shown below:

 ====================   ==================
 Package                Minimum Version